PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 As of February 2014, DeviantArt has over 33,000 submission for World War II.
 This sub-fandom has drawn large amounts of criticism from both the History Fandom and outsiders for trivializing, and at times, even glorifying the atrocities and crimes committed by the Third Reich.

-Colorized History are historical black and white images that have been colorized using image manipulation software.
+Colorized History are historical black and white images that have been colorized using image edition software.
 On July 25th, 2002, the earliest known photo colorization tutorial was posted on the photo manipulation blog Worth 1000.
 After gaining popularity on the subreddit /r/pics, its own subreddit, /r/colorization was launched by Reddit user Hulde on December 27th, 2011.
 On December 2nd, the subreddit /r/ColorizedHistory was launched by Reddit user zuzahin.

 Twitter Reenactments are text-based simulations of a factual event or a fictional story on the microblogging platform.
 Each project typically involves employing one or more novelty Twitter accounts to publish a series of “real-time” status updates that correspond to the chronological timeline of the original event.
 Examples of historical events that have had their own Twitter Reenactments include the American Revolution, the 1847 Trek of the Mormon Pioneers, and the American Civil War.